hotandfresh/data-structures-and-algorithms/DataStructures/FizzBuzzTree.md

 # FizzBuzz Tree

 # Summary
 Given a tree as an argument, change the values of each node depending on whether or not that value is divisible by 3, 5 or by 3 and 5.
-If it doesn't meet any of those requirements, leave it alone.s
+If it doesn't meet any of those requirements, leave it alone.

 [See the Code](src/main/java/tree/FizzBuzzTree.java)